BY THE INDUSTRY, FOR THE INDUSTRY

 Your call will be answered by a mental health-trained music industry peer with experience of mental ill-health and addiction challenges.

-They have been through our rigorous training designed and facilitated for Music Support by professionals trainers in this field.
+They have been through our rigorous training designed and facilitated for Music Support by professional trainers in this field.
 Our frontline staff are supported by accredited and vetted mental health clinicians.

 Music Support can respond rapidly to urgent situations or emergencies on an individual level or at a group level.

 Using our network of clinical professionals and institutions we have arranged group and individual trauma therapy on a large scale after major traumatic incidents, and we have provided rapid intervention including emergency psychiatric appointments and admission to CQC regulated detox and residential treatment centres.